factorial-io/phabalicious/docs/deploying-artifacts.md

     to: .
 ```

 This action will copy the listed files from `from` inside the docker image `image` to `to`.
-If `from` is '*' phabalicious will ge the contents of the directory.
+If `from` is '*' phabalicious will get the contents of the directory.
 As the copy is initiated from the container, make sure that the `imageRootPath` points to a valid directory inside the container.
 The `image`-property supports replacement patterns, in the example case it will get the image name from the gitlab settings and the branch from the host-config.
 Phab will try to pull the latest image before running the action.
 The action supports the `excludeFiles.gitSync` settings to skip certain files and folders (it defaults to `.git`).

 ### copy